Shanique Speight

-Shanique Davis Speight (born November 14, 1978) is an American Democratic Party politicians who represents the 29th Legislative District in the New Jersey General Assembly since 2018, succeeding Blonnie R. Watson, who chose not to run for reelection.
+Shanique Davis Speight (born November 14, 1978) is an American politician who represents the 29th Legislative District in the New Jersey General Assembly since 2018, succeeding Blonnie R. Watson, who chose not to run for reelection.
 Speight has served in the Assembly as the Deputy Parliamentarian since 2022.
+She is a member of the Democratic Party.

 Speight served briefly on the Municipal Council of Newark after being nominated by then-Mayor Cory Booker in November 2012 to fill a vacant seat, but was forced to vacate the seat the following month after a judge ruled that Booker lacked the authority to cast a vote given the circumstances.

 Early life and education

 A resident of Newark, Speight graduated from Lincoln University with a Master of Arts in Human Services.
 An officer in the Essex County Sheriff's Office, Speight was first elected to the Newark Public Schools Advisory Board in 2007, and served as the board's vice chair from 2007 to 2012.
 She was an aide to Senator Teresa Ruiz from 2009 to 2010.